agnesfromeverywhere/thepsychedelicdigest/posts/dmt-entities-real-theories.md

----
+{
   title: "Are DMT Entities Real?
-5 Powerful Theories That Science and Consciousness Research Cannot Ignore"
+5 Powerful Theories That Science and Consciousness Research Cannot Ignore",
+  slug: "are-dmt-entities-real",
-date: "2026-05-15"
+  date: "2026-05-15",
-author: "Agnes Horry"
+  author: "Agnes Horry",
-category: "Research"
+  category: "Research",
-readTime: "8 min read"
+  readTime: "8 min read",
   excerpt: "Nearly half of all DMT users report meeting a non-human presence.
-Here are the 5 most compelling theories science and consciousness research have to offer."
+Here are the 5 most compelling theories science and consciousness research have to offer.",
-image: "/images/dmt-entities-card.png"
+  image: "/images/dmt-entities-card.png",
-tags:
+  tags: ["DMT", "consciousness", "entities"],

-  - DMT
-  - consciousness
-  - entities
----
+  content: `

+# Are DMT Entities Real?
+5 Powerful Theories That Science and Consciousness Research Cannot Ignore

 Something strange happens to nearly half of all people who smoke DMT.
 They meet someone.